-My staple meats are roasted chicken, pulled and ground beef.
-I will also have either pork, roast or steak if I have found something on sale.
+My staple meats are roasted chicken and ground beef.
+I will also have one of the following if I have found something on sale: pork, roast or steak.
 There are times when I will have fish, but it is rare.
 I keep a 9 x 13 glass dish in the fridge for thawing meat.

 2. Do a little prep work when you have extra time.

 Noodles are a great prep for a quick pasta salad or Italian inspired dinner, just add sauce and your cooked ground beef and you have dinner in less than 20 minutes.
 Throw in extra sweet potatoes when you are cooking them for dinner anyway, use the extras for any side.